-Our directors Barney Smith and Toby Rhodes led a team helping Defra to increase innovation in the development and delivery of ICT-enabled solutions to tackle environmental challenges.
+Our directors Barney Smith and Toby Rhodes led a team helping Defra to increase innovation in the development and delivery of ICT-enabled solutions to tackle rural and environmental challenges.

 We did this through researching and engaging the SME marketplace, to enable collaborative exploration of challenges to increase spend with SME’s.